merklefruit/SaaS4Devs/README.md

 > "How well do I need to know a problem to make something for it?
 How much can I learn along the way?"
 Short answer: a lot.
 At some point, don't follow yourself anymore, and start using customer feedback as input.

-Imagine a scenario where you build your idea and your company grows, and you stop becoming the taget audience.
+Imagine a scenario where you build your idea and your company grows, and you stop becoming the target audience.
 You face the risk of not understanding the customer anymore.

 *Example: Rappers who start out in the ghetto and become world stars, then loose the inspiration to write since they're living in big mansions and aren't a part of their audience.*